monalvrz/Election_Analysis/README.md

 Subsequently, we execute the following steps:
   - Initialize a total vote counter.
   - Create a candidate and county list and dictionaries that will containe the information we will collect.
-  - Initialize the empty strings that will hold the candidates and counties names and counts.
+  - Initialize the empty variables that will hold the candidates and counties names and counts.
   -
       **This strings can be adapted to any data base who containes candidate and counties information**
   - Read the CSV file and convert it into a list of dictionaries.